Wakayama Castle (Wakayamajo)

 Getting there and around

-Wakayama Castle is a 20-25 minute walk or 5 minute bus ride (220 yen, frequent departures) from Wakayamashi Station.
-From JR Wakayama Station, it is a 25-30 minute walk or a 5 minute bus ride (230 yen, frequent departures).
+Wakayama Castle is a 15-20 minute walk or 5 minute bus ride (220 yen, frequent departures) from Wakayamashi Station.
+From JR Wakayama Station, it is a 20-30 minute walk or a 5 minute bus ride (230 yen, frequent departures).
+By taxi, it takes about 10 minutes and costs about 1000 yen from either station.

 How to get to and around Wakayama City